patternfly-labs/react-table-batteries/packages/module/src/OLD_DOCS.md

 - The only config argument for pagination is the optional `initialItemsPerPage` which defaults to 10.
 - Pagination state is provided by `usePaginationState`.
-- For client-side pagination, the pagination logic is provided by `getLocalPaginationDerivedState`.
+- For client-side pagination, the pagination logic is provided by `getClientPaginationDerivedState`.
 - For server-side pagination, pagination state is serialized for the API by `getPaginationHubRequestParams`.
 - Pagination-related component props are provided by `usePaginationPropHelpers`.
 - A `useEffect` call which prevents invalid state after an item is deleted is provided by `usePaginationEffects`.
 This is called internally by `usePaginationPropHelpers`.